bananatana/Q_SUPEK/README.md

 In these simulations, our focus is on examining how the environment affects the reference reaction.
 We already know the mechanism of this reference reaction, as well as its parameters—ΔG‡ and ΔGr.
 These reference values may come from experimental data or from other computational approaches (such as a QM model reaction or QM/MM calculations).
 I won’t go into detail here on how to determine these parameters, but you will need to have them in place for the subsequent steps.

-In the first step, we will map the reference reaction using q_automapper.py (part of qtools, please run q_automapper.py -h to see options).
+In the first step, we will map the reference reaction using `q_automapper.py` (part of qtools).
 In my case, this is mapped to the gas-phase reference reaction.
 This step allows us to obtain the parameters Hij and α, which will be used to determine ΔG‡ and ΔGr in different environments (such as water or an enzyme, in my case).

 Navigate to the desired folder and run something like following command: